StarRocks/starrocks/docs/loading/Loading_intro.md

 In synchronous loading mode, after you submit a load job, StarRocks synchronously runs the job to load data, and returns the result of the job after the job finishes.
 You can check whether the job is successful based on the job result.

-StarRocks provides two loading methods that support synchronous loading: [Stream Load](../loading/StreamLoad.md) and [INSERT INTO](../loading/InsertInto.md).
+StarRocks provides two loading methods that support synchronous loading: [Stream Load](../loading/StreamLoad.md) and [INSERT](../loading/InsertInto.md).

 The process of synchronous loading is as follows: